How to integrate RudderStack to Knock

 Using properties.
 To use any of the properties fields, you can access them with dot-syntax by prefixing them with data..
 For example, if your payload looks like this:

-and you wanted the commenter from the action to appear as the Actor in the workflow, then in the Actor field you would write data.commenter.id to supply their ID as the actor.
+and you wanted the commenter from the event to appear as the Actor in the workflow, then in the Actor field you would write data.commenter.id to supply their ID as the actor.

-Actions are automatically enabled when you create them.
-If you want to stop an event from triggering an action, you can go to the action page and toggle its status to "Inactive".
-Keep in mind that this will disable that action for the current environment only.
-When you're ready to trigger the action again, you can set it back to "Active".
+Triggers are automatically enabled when you create them.
+If you want to stop an event from triggering a workflow, you can go to the trigger page and toggle its status to "Inactive."
+Keep in mind that this will disable that trigger for the current environment only.
+When you're ready to trigger the workflow again, you can set it back to "Active."

 Enabling Identify Events